Checkio-Game-Missions/checkio-empire-three-points-circle/info/total.md

 This equation, also known as Equation of the Circle, comes from the Pythagorean theorem when applied to any point on a circle: the radius is the hypotenuse of a right-angled triangle whose other sides are of length x − a and y − b.
-Of course you can use this concept for you mathematics software, but we just want to remind about how awesome circles are.
+Of course you can use this concept for you mathematics software, but we really just want to remind about how awesome circles are.

 **Precondition:**